keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 simple compiler passes for a toy language.

 > You might think—*oh, crickets! again these functional programmers
-> with their compilers*—as opposed to real problems.
-> But I will interject.
+> with their compilers, as opposed to real problems*—but I will interject.
 > First, compilers are the single most researched application of software,
 > so there is existing terminology which can be quickly used to
 > build up a realistic example.